A Celebration of Black Music and Culture

 Robert Johnson, c.
 1936

-The blues, it can be argued, is the most influential form of music developed in the United States.
+It can be argued that the blues is the most influential form of music developed in the United States and is widely considered one of the first truly American art forms.
 Blues combined elements of the aforementioned spirituals, call-and-response patterns, and the development of "blue notes" in a scale that gave the genre its unique tone.
-While original blues verses were fairly simply, the genre quickly developed into one that focused on storytelling.
-Stories often ranged from the difficulties of poverty, racial discrimination and segregation, and personal relationships.

-Different forms and subgenres of blues developed geographically, from Delta blues in the deep south to Texas and Chicago.
 Vocalists like Ma Rainey and guitarists like Robert Johnson were early blues stars, with Johnson popularizing the myth of selling one's soul at the crossroads.

 Jazz